 We next consider some types of manipulations, state the appropriate complexity results, and introduce some notations.

-REMARK 3.
 We discuss the constructive cases, where the goal is trying to make a candidate win, as opposed to destructive manipulation, where the goal is to make a candidate lose.
 Constructive manipulations are always at least as hard (in the worst-case sense) as their destructive counterparts, and in some cases strictly harder (if one is able to determine whether p can be made to win, one can also ask whether any of the other m - 1 candidates can be made to win, thus making p lose).

-DEFINITION 2.
-In the INDIVIDUAL-MANIPULATION problem, we are given all the other votes, and a preferred candidate p.
+Definition 2 (INDIVIDUAL-MANIPULATION (IM)).
+We are given all the other votes, and a preferred candidate p.
 We are asked whether there is a way for the manipulator to cast its vote so that p wins.

-Bartholdi and Orlin [3] show that IM is \mathcal{NP} -complete in Single Transferable Vote, provided the number of candidates is unbounded.
+In [2] it is shown that IM is \mathcal{NP} -complete in Single Transferable Vote, provided the number of candidates is unbounded.
 However, the problem is in \mathcal{P} for most voting schemes, and hence will not be studied here.

-DEFINITION 3.
-In the COALITIONAL-WEIGHTED-MANIPULATION (CWM) problem, we are given a set of weighted votes S, the weights of a set of votes T which have not been cast, and a preferred candidate p.
+Definition 3 (COALITIONAL-WEIGHTED-MANIPULATION (CWM)).
+We are given a set of weighted votes S, the weights of a set of votes T which are still open, and a preferred candidate p.
 We are asked whether there is a way to cast the votes in T so that p wins the election.

-We know [5, 4] that CWM is \mathcal{NP} -complete in Borda, Veto and Single Transferable Vote, even with 3 candidates, and in Maximin and Copeland with at least 4 candidates.
+We know [4, 3] that CWM is NP-complete in Borda, Veto and Single Transferable Vote, even with 3 candidates, and in Maximin and Copeland with at least 4 candidates.

-The CWM version that we shall analyze, which is specifically tailored for scoring protocols, is a slightly modified version whose analysis is more straightforward:
+This problem will be studied in Section 4; the CWM version that we shall analyze, which is specifically tailored for scoring protocols, is a slightly modified version whose analysis is more straightforward:

-DEFINITION 4.
-In the SCORING-COALITIONAL-WEIGHTED-MANIPULATION (SCWM) problem, we are given an initial score S[c] for each candidate c, the weights of a set of votes T which have not been cast, and a preferred candidate p.
-We are asked whether there is a way to cast the votes in Tso that p wins the election.
+Definition 4 (SCORING-COALITIONAL-WEIGHTED-MANIPULATION (SCWM)).
+We are given an initial score S[c] for each candidate c, the weights of a set of votes T which are still open, and a preferred candidate p.
+We are asked whether there is a way to cast the votes in T so that p wins the election.

-S[c] can be interpreted as c's total score from the votes in S. However, we do not require that there exist a combination of votes that actually induces S[c] for all c.
+S[c] can be interpreted as c's total score from the votes in S. However, we do not require that there exists a combination of votes that actually induces S[c] for all c.

-DEFINITION 5.
-In the UNCERTAIN-VOTES-WEIGHTED-EVALUATION (UVWE) problem, we are given a weight for each voter, a distribution over all the votes, a candidate p, and a number $r \in [0, 1]$.
+Definition 5 (UNCERTAIN-VOTES-WEIGHTED-EVALUATION (UVWE)).
+We are given a weight for each voter, a distribution over all the votes, a candidate p, and a number $r \in [0, 1]$.
 We are asked whether the probability of p winning is greater than r.

-DEFINITION 6.
-In the UNCERTAIN-VOTES-WEIGHTED-MANIPULATION (UVWM) problem, we are given a single manipulative voter with a weight, weights for all other voters, a distribution over all the others' votes, a candidate p, and a number r, where $r \in [0, 1]$.
+Definition 6 (UNCERTAIN-VOTES-WEIGHTED-MANIPULATION (UVWM)).
+We are given a single manipulative voter with a weight, weights for all other voters, a distribution over all the others' votes, a candidate p, and a number r, where $r \in [0, 1]$.
 We are asked whether the manipulator can cast its vote so that p wins with probability greater than r.

-If CWM is \mathcal{NP} -hard in a protocol, then UVWE and UVWM are also \mathcal{NP} -hard in it [5].
+If CWM is \mathcal{NP} -hard in a protocol, then UVWE and UVWM are also \mathcal{NP} -hard in it [4].
 These problems will be studied in Section 5.
 We make the assumption that the given distributions over the others' votes can be sampled in polynomial time.

-2.2 Chernoff's Bounds
+2.2 Chernoff's bounds